 The trick is not to give up.
 It may take days, or even weeks, for the habit to stick.
 So, if you are lying awake grinding your teeth by night three, don’t give in.
 It’s just a matter of time!

 Because the harsh truth is, attempting to “catch up” sleep on the weekend does not work.
 Establish the same routine so your internal alarm clock kicks in.
 And no, it’s not a mythical creature!

 Exercise may seem like the furthest option from your tired, sleep ravaged mind.
 Yet it’s time to adjust your thinking.
 Regular exercise helps maintain overall health and better sleep function.
 Also, being knackered from a workout is going to help you sleep.

 It’s a no-brainer.
 There are some arguments swirling around the most optimal time to exercise.
 There are equal enthusiasts for an early morning as there are for the evening.
 Experiment to find what fits best for you.
 This is about causing less stress, not more!

 Perhaps not the one for snails curing warts or the other crazy tales.
 But sometimes, these old wives tales really do work.
-A glass of warm milk before bed.
+A glass of warm milk before bed is one of the more common sleep remedies.
 As it turns out, there is a basis behind why it may actually help to induce sleep.

 This is because milk contains the chemical tryptophan.
 L-tryptophan (tryptophan’s official name) is an amino acid that’s found in some foods, including milk.
 Consuming tryptophan doesn’t immediately impact serotonin levels.